Correlated Quantum Phenomena in Confined Two-Dimensional Hexagonal Crystals: Emergent Correlated Phenomena in 2D moir e Quantum Materials

 In recent years, ferroelectricity in 2D materials has attracted extensive attention due to its stability and tunability.
 Compared with conventional bulk ferroelectrics, atomically flat surfaces and the ultralow defect density in layered van der Waals materials can significantly suppress depolarization fields, which helps stabilize spontaneous polarization even in the monolayer limit \cite{SnTe1,Zhou2017NanoLett}.
 Early studies of 2D ferroelectrics mainly focused on ionic-displacement ferroelectricity, where polarization originates from relative atomic displacements within the lattice.
 Representative systems include layered materials such as In$_2$Se$_3$, CuInP$_2$S$_6$, SnTe, and SnSe, which established the feasibility of ferroelectricity in atomically thin crystals \cite{SnTe1,Zhou2017NanoLett,SnTe2}.

 More recently, a distinct mechanism termed \textit{sliding ferroelectricity} \cite{slidingferro} has emerged in van der Waals bilayers, where polarization arises from inversion-asymmetric stacking configurations rather than internal ionic displacement.
 Typical examples include rhombohedral stacked 3R-MoS$_2$ \cite{3RMoS2} and twisted bilayer MoS$_2$ \cite{twistferroMoS2}, where lateral interlayer translation or moiré stacking generates switchable out-of-plane polarization.
 The discovery of sliding and moiré ferroelectricity has greatly expanded the landscape of 2D ferroelectrics and opened new opportunities for tunable electronic and optoelectronic functionalities.
-Recent studies further demonstrate that ferroelectric order in 2D materials can couple strongly with electronic transport, phase engineering, and optoelectronic responses in layered systems~\cite{Wu2025ACSNano,JiaoAPR,JiaoNanoRes}.
+Recent studies further demonstrate that ferroelectric order in 2D materials can couple strongly with electronic transport, phase engineering, optoelectronic responses, and correlated electronic states in layered moir\'e systems~\cite{Wu2025ACSNano,JiaoAPR,JiaoNanoRes,Wu2023CoupledFerroelectricity}.

 Ferroelectricity is characterized by the emergence of a spontaneous macroscopic polarization in an insulating phase that lacks inversion symmetry and supports bistable states related by spatial inversion.
 Within Landau theory, the free energy can be expanded in terms of the polarization order parameter $P$ as